fdslrm/GDD/README.md

 ## Research paper

-This is a pre-print of an article recently accepted for publishing in [Journal of Statistical Computation and Simulation](https://www.tandfonline.com/loi/gscs20).
-The pre-print is available at <https://arxiv.org/abs/2105.04427>.
+This is a pre-print of an article published in [Journal of Statistical Computation and Simulation](https://www.tandfonline.com/loi/gscs20).
+The final revised version is available at: https://www.tandfonline.com/doi/full/10.1080/00949655.2021.2023873.

+A pre-print, the first version is available at <https://arxiv.org/abs/2105.04427>.

 ## Software [![render in nbviewer](figures/nbviewer_badge.svg)](https://nbviewer.jupyter.org/github/fdslrm/GDD/tree/main/)